davidhyongae2/Crypto_currancy/ReadME.md

 ## Overview of the analysis
-- Usage of pandas to create a dataframe of values to the perform Principle Component Analysis of the dataset.
+- Usage of pandas to create a data frame of values to perform Principle Component Analysis of the dataset.

 ## Resources
 - Program language: crytocurrancy datafile,Python3, pandas, Jupyter notebook  <br>